VarunC17/AI-Knowledge-Assistant/docs/architecture.md

 * **Scalability** — Individual parts of the architecture can evolve as the application's requirements grow.

 The architecture is therefore designed to keep the system modular while maintaining a clear flow from source documents to retrieved context and, ultimately, user-facing responses.

+---

+## 6. Document Ingestion

+The document ingestion pipeline converts source documents into text chunks that can later be embedded and stored for retrieval.

+Ingestion flow
+Document
+   ↓
+Text Loader
+   ↓
+Extracted Text
+   ↓
+Text Chunker
+   ↓
+Text Chunks
+Text Loader

+The text loader is responsible for reading supported text files and returning their contents as a string.

+Text Chunker

+The text chunker receives extracted text and divides it into smaller, non-empty text chunks.
+The initial implementation uses paragraph boundaries as the chunking strategy.

+Document Processor

+The document processor coordinates document loading and chunking.
+It does not implement either operation itself; instead, it combines the text loader and chunker into a single ingestion step.

+Future ingestion pipeline

+The ingestion pipeline will eventually continue beyond chunking:

+Documents
+   ↓
+Document Ingestion
+   ↓
+Text Chunks
+   ↓
+Embeddings
+   ↓
+Vector Store